The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Conclusions Future Prospects

 \subsection{Software}

 The introduced refit methods are featured in a new analysis suite called \href{https://github.com/astrolamb/ceffyl}{\texttt{ceffyl}} for quick model selection and parameter estimation of spectra given PTA data.
 This is achieved by creating condensed data products representing the Bayesian spectra of a PTA's timing residuals.
-The data are represented by highly optimised KDEs from which we can extract probabilities to form Bayesian likelihoods to estimate our PTA likelihoods and to rapidly recover posteriors to our models.
-The suite employs code from \texttt{enterprise} \citep{enterprise}, which was also used to create our free spectra and the full likelihood posteriors to which our analyses were compared.
-We conducted parameter estimation via MCMC with \texttt{PTMCMC} \citep{justin_ellis_2017_1037579}, which utilises parallel tempering and empirical proposal distributions for more efficient sampling of the parameter space, while the nested sampler \texttt{UltraNest} \citep{ultranest} is used for model selection.
+The data are represented by highly optimized KDEs from which we can extract probabilities to form Bayesian likelihoods to estimate our PTA likelihoods and to rapidly recover posteriors to our models.
+The suite employs code from \texttt{enterprise} \citep{enterprise}, which was also used to create our free-spectra and the full likelihood posteriors to which our analyses were compared.
+The PTA free-spectrum refit method is featured in the wrapper code, \href{https://github.com/andrea-mitridate/PTArcade}{\texttt{PTArcade}} \citep{Mitridate2023oar}.
+We conducted parameter estimation via MCMC with \texttt{PTMCMC} \citep{justin_ellis_2017_1037579}, which utilizes parallel tempering and empirical proposal distributions for more efficient sampling of the parameter space, while the nested sampler \texttt{UltraNest} \citep{ultranest} is used for model selection.
 To calculate the relevant KDE bandwidths, we translated the Sheather-Jones algorithm from an R implementation \citep{R} into Python; this code is now contained within the \texttt{ceffyl} suite.
 The KDEs are created using the \texttt{FFTKDE} method in \texttt{KDEpy} \citep{tommy}, and we use \texttt{ChainConsumer} \citep{Hinton2016} to create our corner plots to compare posteriors.
 The suite of PTA simulations were created with \texttt{libstempo} \citep{2020ascl.soft02017V}.